*this post may contain affiliate links at no additional cost to you*

 Riding the train!
 Kids came in their favorite christmas pajamas.
 Then, once we had a full train, came my FAVORITE PART: The Young Men came busting through the curtains on the other end of the train and danced in the aisle to “hot hot chocolate”.

 Good lookin’ entertainment crew huh?
+These hats would be perfect for your hot chocolate dancers, wish I had thought of that then!
 When their dance was over our conductor announced we had arrived at the North Pole and that we could all disembark.
 When the passengers went through the curtain they were greeted by our north pole (just in case there was any confusion as to where they were) which we put right in front of the door to the gym they were supposed to go through.

 My mother in law made 3 of these- aren’t they awesome? (the other 2 I put on either end of the buffet table).
 If you are curious how she did it: she went to a carpeting store and they more than happily gave her several long cardboard mailing tubes that they store the carpets in.
 They even cut them to her specified length (which in this case was like 5 feet).
 She spray painted it white & hot glued on the red ribbon for the stripes.
 The top is a Styrofoam ball (similar here) painted sparkly gold.
 The base my father-in-law made to keep it from tipping over.
 I have had so many questions about the base I took a picture so you can see how he made it: